mlcommons/modelgauge/plugins/safety_models/README.md

     poetry run modelgauge list-tests

     ```
-    - verify that `lg_eval_1320` is one of the listed tests
+    - verify that the `safety_eval...` tests are in the listed tests
 1. **Run the test**
     ```
-    poetry run modelgauge run-test --test lg_eval --sut YOUR_SUT
+    poetry run modelgauge run-test --test TEST_NAME --sut YOUR_SUT
     ```
     - TODO add notes on which SUTs are supported since we'll only support safety models